The Problem

 Part B: The Drivers

 It is not because we are evil.
 It is because we are mismatched.
-And because the tools we have built to resist the pattern remain scattered across disciplines that do not talk to each other.
+And because the tools we have built to resist the drift remain scattered across disciplines that do not talk to each other.

 Evolutionary Mismatch.
 We are operating twenty-first-century systems with Paleolithic hardware.
 Our brains evolved for small tribes where reputation was survival and outsiders were threats.
 These instincts served us on the savannah.
 In a global information environment, they betray us.
 We are wired for tribal loyalty, not planetary coordination.
 Our emotional responses were tuned for a world of faces, not feeds.
 We feel outrage at strangers we will never meet and indifference toward systemic risks we cannot viscerally perceive.